yannickycpan/reproduceRL/README.md

 # reproduceRL

+## How to run the code

+Experiment configurations are in the jsonfile files under jsonfiles directory.

+**Example**: python main.py jsonfiles/fta.json 0 will run the first configuration in the json file.
+Please see main.py for a detailed explanation regarding the meaning of the index after jsonfiles/fta.json

-This repository includes code for the following paper:
+## This repository includes code for the following paper

-1. Fuzzy Tiling Activations: A Simple Approach to Learning Sparse Representations Online, https://openreview.net/forum?id=zElset1Klrp
+### Fuzzy Tiling Activations: A Simple Approach to Learning Sparse Representations Online, https://openreview.net/forum?id=zElset1Klrp

 In our main paper, we use the setting fta_input_max = 20.0 and fta_eta = 2.0 because we use 20 tiles.
 As a suggestion for practical usage, one may tune fta_input_max a bit.
 We observe that on those simple discrete domains, setting it as 1.0 can be better (please keep fta_eta = 2*fta_input_max/n_tiles).